bpherrick/mightiest-velociraptor-4895a/content/pages/posts/mountain-view-dream-center.md

   robots: []
   extra: []
 layout: post
-subtitle: 'For I know the plans I have '
+subtitle: 'For I know the plans I have for you '
 ---
 ## Lorem ipsum